Pandemonium1986/cheatsheet/Kubernetes.md

 ![docker-engine](./img/lf-004.png)

 **Docker client**
 This is the command-line tool that allows users to run docker commands against a Docker daemon running on a Docker host.
-The client and daemon communicate through REST API, over UNIX sockets or a network interface.
+The client and daemon communicate through REST API, over Unix sockets or a network interface.
 Also, the client is capable of communicating with more than one daemon running on different Docker hosts.

 **Docker host**
 The Docker host is a system running the Docker daemon - called dockerd.